adboza/adboza/README.md

 # Adriana Boza - Full Stack Developer
 <p>Hi, I’m Adriana Boza!</p>
 <p>I come from the industrial area and am in a career transition to Full Stack Developer. </p>
-  <p>Intensely dedicated to Ruby on Rails,  JavaScript, HTML , CSS .</p>
+  <p>Intensely dedicated to Ruby on Rails,  Java, JavaScript, HTML , CSS .</p>
   <p>I am an agile framework's enthusiast and always looking for courses to improve my soft skills.</p>
   <p>You can check out what I'm currently doing at:
       <a href="https://trello.com/b/veBsJjhu/my-journey-as-a-new-programmer">